jupyter/enhancement-proposals/29-jep-process/README.md

 This section describes how information about the JEP process (e.g., new JEPs, updates to current JEPs, etc) is communicated to the community.

+Note: This JEP repo is the **canonical "source of truth"** for individual JEPs, the JEP process, and activity on JEPs.

 ### The JEP public archive website

 A list of all current JEPs and the content present in the pull request exists at